AvianWaves/AWNKT/README.md

 # Summary
 Reaper DAW has support for numerous control surfaces, but not the Korg NanoKontrol 2 natively.
 Putting the NK2 into SONAR mode allows you to use the Mackie Control Universal setting in Reaper, but the results leave a lot to be desired.
 The interface is sluggish and Reaper gets bogged down to the point of sometimes crashing if you move multiple faders at the same time.

 I wondered if there was a way to do this just using ReaScript (LUA) and responding directly to control messages.
-It turns out, it is, and the results are fantastic with speedy fader and pot response, full LED support, and customizable actions.
+It turns out, it is, and the results are fantastic with speedy fader and knob response, full LED support, and customizable actions.
 Introducing: the Avian Waves NK2 Toolkit for Reaper!

 # Usage
-After installation the NK2 will control track volume using faders, track pan using the pots, and solo/mute/record arm using the buttons.
+After installation the NK2 will control track volume using faders, track pan using the knobs, and solo/mute/record arm using the buttons.
 The transport buttons light up based on if a song is playing, paused, or stopped.
 The tracks will automatically correspond to groups of 8 tracks depending on the current active (last touched) track.
 This means that depending on what part of your project has focus, the NK2's 8 track sections will automatically correspond to Reaper tracks 1-8, 9-16, 10-24, 25-32, etc.

 # Installation
 1. Using the Korg Kontrol Editor, put your NanoKontrol 2 into CC control mode with LED Mode set to EXTERNAL.
 Set the global MIDI channel to 1.